Mehmet-Erdem-Akin/First-React-Native-App/README.md

 ```

 ## Usage
-first, import the component. then you have to call the component in jsx and give values ​​to maxLine and content attributes.
+First, import the component.
+Then, you have to call the component in jsx and give values ​​to maxLine and content properties.

 Öncelikle componenti import edin.
 Sonra, componenti çağırıp maxLine ve content özelliklerine belirlediğiniz değerleri girin.